 Similar to the above, a story in Spider-Man Unlimited featured the titular webslinger stopping by a take out restaurant while in costume, where he watched the store owner give a pair of cops their meal for free.
 After asking if there was a discount for being a member of the Avengers he was informed that for him, everything on the menu was full price.

-In The Order of the Stick, being an adventurer doesn't give you a discount, it http://www.giantitp.com/comics/oots0122.html increases the prices]].
-This is because the Genre Savvy townsfolk are fully aware that only adventurers can afford such prices.
+In The Order of the Stick, being an adventurer doesn't give you a discount, it increases the prices.
+This is because the Genre Savvy townsfolk are fully aware that adventurers fresh from acquiring loot in a dungeon can afford the inflated prices.
 This is a Lampshade Hanging of the fact that the prices in most DnD books don't fit the amount non-adventurers make — your average townsperson gets a gold piece a month, so if they broke their pickaxe would have to save up three months wages for a new one.

 In Anti Hero For Hire, there is constant concern over the cost of specialty ammunition outweighing rewards.
 He eats a lot of ramen.